joshuarobinson/s5cmd_benchmarking/README.md

 This benchmark is designed for storage systems that may do inline compression but NOT dedupe.
 To modify the compression factor, update the compressibility_ratio variable to N where the resulting data should compress N:1.
 The dataset generator is based on the [lzdatagen utility](https://github.com/jibsen/lzdatagen).

 This playbook is designed for the [# of forks](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#default-forks) to be as large as the host group so that each task is executed in parallel on all hosts.
+Is also recommended to use the following option in your ansible.cfg for timing information per step: `callback_whitelist = profile_tasks.`